Sufyanijaz/html-static-website-project/README.md

 University Declaration

 This project was developed as part of an academic requirement at University of Engineering & Technology (UET) Mardan to demonstrate understanding of HTML fundamentals and website structure.

+Copyright

+© 2025 Sufyan Ijaz
+For educational purposes only.